-Hudson’s premier cheese and provisions shop Talbott & Arding is expanding into a sprawling new space next month.
+Hudson’s premier cheese and provisions shop Talbott & Arding is expanding into a sprawling new space on July 16.
 Clocking in at 8,000 square feet, the new storefront will be a continuation of T&A’s current concept as a “hub of makers that represent the best of the Hudson Valley ingredients” per executive chef and cofounder Mona Talbott.
 “We’re transporting everything that’s great and wonderful in this store and putting it in a new space,” she adds.

 The new Allen Street location will have expanded offerings of cheese, charcuterie, pastries, and fresh pasta.
 They’ve re-crafted their menu to feature seasonal salads and sandwiches, comfort foods, take-home dinner entrées, and roasted and braised meats.